3.2. Pending litigations

 3.6.
 Reconciliation of unclaimed amounts of policyholders

+The unclaimed amount of policyholders liability has been disclosed under “Current Liabilities” in schedule 13.
 The amount in the unclaimed fund has been disclosed in schedule 12 as “Assets held for unclaimed amount of policyholders”.
-Investment income accruing to the unclaimed fund has been credited to the fund and disclosed as ‘Other Income under Linked Life segment in the Revenue Account.
-Such investment income net of fund management charges (‘FMC') is paid/ accrued as “interest on unclaimed amounts” in schedule 4 of the financial statements as “Benefits paid”.
+Investment income accruing to the unclaimed fund has been credited to the fund and disclosed as “Other Income” under Linked Life segment in the Revenue Account.
+Such investment income net of fund management charges (‘FMC') is paid/ accrued as “interest on unclaimed amounts” in schedule 4 of the standalone financial statements as “Benefits paid”.

 3.10.
 Operating lease commitments